stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-The onset of the `o̞w` "goat" moves to the center of the vowel space, turning into a schwa, yielding `əw` "goat".
-Analogously, the onset of the `ʊw` "goose" vowel, i.e. the `ʊ` "foot" vowel, moves to the center of the vowel space, yielding `ᵿw` "goose" and `ᵿ` "foot".
-(Good luck with nailing that one!)
+The onset of the `o̞w` "goat" vowel shifts to the center of the vowel space, transitioning into a schwa, resulting in `əw` "goat."
+Similarly, the onset of the `ʊw` "goose" vowel, which is the `ʊ` "foot" vowel, also moves to the center of the vowel space, resulting in `ᵿw` "goose" and `ᵿ` "foot."

 <!--v-->